 - a contact phone number in Australia or New Zealand

 - the address at which the cat or dog will stay in Australia

 - whether the dog is an assistance dog.

-- Allow at least 1 hour for the cat or dog to be released by airline cargo and cleared by the department.
+- Allow at least one (1) hour for the cat or dog to be released by airline cargo and cleared by the department.
 Connecting flights must not leave within one hour of the animal arriving in Australia.

 - Fees are usually collected by the airline carrying your animal.
 The payment should appear on the air waybill.
 The department then invoices the airline to recover the fees.
 If the air waybill has not incorporated these fees the department will require payment before releasing your animal.

 Step 7: On arrival in Australia